chrisgscott/email-sequence-generator-api/project_roadmap.md

 ## High Priority Tasks

 ### Handle Large Email Sequences and OpenAI Token Limits
-- [ ] Create unit tests for continuation logic and batch processing
-- [ ] Develop integration tests for the entire email generation process
-- [ ] Update API documentation to reflect new retry endpoint and email generation behavior
-- [ ] Implement monitoring and alerts for failed or long-running sequences
-- [ ] Update user interface to show sequence generation progress and allow manual retries
 - [ ] Ensure batch size and other relevant settings are configurable and documented

 ### Idempotency